1934 college football rankings

 The 1934 college football rankings included a poll of leading newspapers conducted by the Associated Press (AP), a poll of 250 sports writers conducted by the committee responsible for awarding the Toledo Cup to the nation's top college football team, and the Boand and Dickinson Systems, mathematical systems operated by William F. Boand and Frank G. Dickinson.
 The four ranking systems were unanimous in selecting the undefeated Minnesota Golden Gophers as the national champion.
-Professor Dickinson gave the nod to Minnesota even though one-loss Pittsburgh received a higher mathematical score.

 Champions (by ranking)

 All major rankings (both contemporary and retroactive) have identified either Alabama or Minnesota to have been the season's champion.